danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 As a side-note, my biking habits have changed dramatically in just the last few years, with the onset of cheap and widely available e-bike components.
 I don't think the extent of the e-bike revolution has fully percolated through our collective consciousness, and Chicago (with its oblong shape and correspondingly long commutes) represents a perfect use case for the benefits of this newly widespread tech.

 [![e-bike.png]({{ site.baseurl }}/assets/images/schelling-out/e-bike.png "e-bike"){: .center-image }]({{ site.baseurl }}/assets/images/schelling-out/e-bike.png)
-*My first e-bike, a [State Wulf](https://www.statebicycle.com/collections/core-line/products/wulf-core-line)(?) with a [TSDZ2 mid-drive retrofit kit](https://www.eco-ebike.com/collections/tongsheng-tsdz2/products/tsdz2-w-850c-torque-sensing-pedal-assist-with-throttle-and-e-brakes-36v-48v-52v-10-18a-250-750w) (running open-source firmware!)*
+<cite>My DIY e-bike, a [State Wulf](https://www.statebicycle.com/collections/core-line/products/wulf-core-line)(?) with a [TSDZ2 mid-drive retrofit kit](https://www.eco-ebike.com/collections/tongsheng-tsdz2/products/tsdz2-w-850c-torque-sensing-pedal-assist-with-throttle-and-e-brakes-36v-48v-52v-10-18a-250-750w) (running [open-source firmware](https://github.com/OpenSourceEBike/TSDZ2-Smart-EBike)!)</cite>

 So bike-ability is important to me, but how best to approximate it with available data?
 I considered a few options, including using [existing bike rankings](https://cityratings.peopleforbikes.org/), or even computing a metric for bike lane coverage via something like [OpenStreetMap](https://www.cyclosm.org/).
 But actual usage data is a better indicator than mere infrastructure, and so I opted to for American Community Survey's [B08006: SEX OF WORKERS BY MEANS OF TRANSPORTATION TO WORK](https://data.census.gov/cedsci/) table (collated by Place), which includes a estimate of bicycle commuters.
 Dividing this by the total population (S0101: AGE AND SEX) gives the result per 100K: